GITHORU/Sikuliaq_CTD_RBR_proc/README.md

 ax2profile(ax, xlabel="Temperature (°C)", ylabel="Depth (m)", zlabel="", title="My graph", invert = True)
 plt.show()
 ```
-(NB : The invert attribute descide if the Y axis should be inverted (positive pressure/depth) or not)
+(NB : The invert attribute decides if the Y axis should be inverted (positive pressure/depth) or not)
 You can finally plot a 3D graph containing the Temperature, Salinity and Depth data :
 ```
 fig = plt.figure()